isomerpages/moe-bendemeersec/_resources-for-student-n-parent/Booklists.md

 variant: markdown
 description: ""
 ---
-Parents and students may download the book lists for 2024 from the links below:
+Parents and students may download the booklists for 2024 from the links below:

 #### **Booklists for 2024**